 In late January 2019, David Weissman copied me an email conversation about the OS accepting the responsibility for maintaining SINA.
 The participants included David Hunter (current OS President), Derek Woller (current Web Master), and Maria Marta Cigliano (current OSF online “Officer”).
 From this conversation, this plan for the transfer of SINA to the Orthopterists’ Society seemed possible:

 (1) The transfer of ownership will occur no later than 1 Dec 2019.
+[The update concluded in early November 2019.]

 (2) Prior to that, TJW will work with Teresa Cooper (TMC) to complete the current update of SINA with the largest portion of that task being the full incorporation of the 35 species of Gryllus of America north of Mexico, as recognized by David Weissman and David Gray in an in-press article in Zootaxa.
+[The article was published in Zootaxa in December 2019.
+It's full incorporation is on track to be completed prior to the end of 2020.]

 (4) If TMC resigns as web master, TJW plans to use the endowment funds he has set aside for her support until the end of 2021 to hire a replacement.